Have you heard the crazy news? I’m eating raw egg yolks every day.

 - Egg yolks are also a great source of lecithin, which is great for your liver, your brain and your skin.
 Throw out your soy lecithin (it’s basically industrial waste) and get your lecithin from eggs!

-Hearing bad things about egg yolks?
-New research says egg yolks are not bad!
+A: New research from reputable sources says egg yolks are not bad!

 - Time Health did a very thorough article on health research on egg yolks, nutrition, and cholesterol.